 Creaming Step 1

-In a large and deep mixing bowl, add the room temperature butter; with the mixer on medium speed, begin by beating the butter for 1 to 2 minutes until it is smooth and light in color.
+Add the room temperature butter in a large and deep mixing bowl; with the mixer on medium speed, begin by beating the butter for 1 to 2 minutes until it is smooth and light in color.

 If creaming by hand with a wooden spoon, use the backside of the spoon and move your arm in a circular motion to spread the butter over the bottom and up the side of the bowl.
 Move your arm quickly to beat or “whip” the butter.